eXtremeProgramming-cn/plolp/catalog/style_mimicry.md

-## Style Mimicry / Template Following
+### Style Mimicry

-*   **Intent:** To ensure the LLM's output conforms to a specific stylistic or structural format by providing explicit examples or templates to emulate.
-*   **Problem:** Achieving consistent formatting, language style, tone, or document structure can be difficult.
-The LLM might generate output that is stylistically inappropriate or structurally incorrect.
+Give the LLM sample documents to mimic style and structure.

+**Challenge:** Achieving a very specific tone or format in the output is difficult if the LLM isn't guided by examples.
+The model's default writing style might not match what you need — it could be less formal, differently organized, or otherwise inconsistent with a particular style or template you're aiming for.
+Without showing the model what you want, the nuances of a desired style may be lost.

-*   **Solution:** Provide concrete examples or references for the LLM to follow:
+**Solution:** Provide examples or templates that demonstrate the desired style, and instruct the LLM to emulate them:
-    *   Refer to attached documents specifically for their structure and style (e.g., "You can study its structure and language style.
-NOTE: its content IS NOT relevant").
+- **Reference examples:** Share or attach a document that exemplifies the style/structure you want and direct the model to use it as a guide.
+(For instance: "Refer to Document1 for the report style — follow its tone and format, but ignore its actual content.")
-    *   Instruct the LLM to mimic the format of specific examples (e.g., "mimic the format of each indicator as they are in Document 2 and Document 3").
+- **Format imitation:** Explicitly tell the LLM to mimic certain format elements from the example (e.g., "Use the same section headings and bullet layout as in the sample document").
-    *   Provide snippets of desired style within the prompt itself (less common in these examples but a valid technique).
-*   **Applicability:** Use when output structure, formatting (headings, citations, lists), tone, or language style needs to be highly specific and consistent, especially when matching existing document types or series.
-Seen strongly in Prompts 1 and 3.
+- **Style snippets:** Optionally include a short excerpt in the prompt that captures the voice or style you want, so the LLM can mirror that in its output.